etnoy/herder/README.md

 * Broad coverage of the OWASP Top 10
 * SSO support

-Herder is for **students**.
+## Herder is for students
 Herder can be run standalone for someone who wants to improve their knowledge about web exploits (CSRF, SQL injections, XSS).

-Herder is for **teachers**.
+## Herder is for teachers
 We aim for the following:
 * Multi-user support.
 Each user has their own account
 * A scoreboard spurs friendly competition which encourages learning
 * Multi-team support.
 Users can collaborate within teams, and allowed team sizes are configurable